SitanHuang/rim/README.md

 ## Contribution
 1. Open an issue states your intend
-2. ''we will talk about this later...''
+2. _we will talk about this later..._